MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-217-update.md

 > [!div class="mx-imgBorder"]
 > ![Update AZ Pipelines](../../media/217-pipelines-01.png)

-### Pipeline Agent v3 (.NET 6) rolling out
+### Pipeline agent v3 (.NET 6) rolling out

 In the coming weeks, we will roll out the .NET 6 based Pipeline Agent v3.
-This will impact both Hosted and Self-hosted agents.
+This will impact both hosted and self-hosted agents.
 Any agents running on an operating system not compatible with .NET 6 will not get upgraded, and will continue to use agent v2.
 This does not impact builds targeting .NET.
 For more information and frequently asked questions, see the [agent v3 doc page](https://aka.ms/azdo-pipeline-agent-version).